Classroom Discipline Plan

 Folders

 It is very important that you keep up to date on your child’s progress.
 Every day, your child will bring home his or her “Take-Home Folder.”
-Inside the folder there will be homework they need to finish or complete for the day and returned the following day.
+Inside the folder there will be homework they either need to finish or complete and return the following morning.
 Each student is responsible for putting their homework in their Take-Home Folder and writing their assignments in their agenda at the end of the day.

-In your child’s agenda, assignments and homework should be written daily by them.
+In your child’s agenda, assignments/homework, test dates, etc. should be written in daily.
 The agenda also serves as a communication tool between home and school.
-Please sign your child’s agenda nightly, in order to ensure your child’s success.
 If I need to communicate with you for any reason, I will write in your child’s agenda or send an email.
 It is each student’s responsibility to write their assignments on the correct day every afternoon.
-If this is not happening, please let me know.
-I can begin checking/signing the agenda at the end of the day to ensure they are writing everything down.
+Forgetting or missing agendas will result in related consequences.

 Parent Signatures

-Whenever a parent signature is required on teacher-parent communication, the student will have two days to return the signed communication (unless otherwise stated).
-This pertains to Purple Data Folders, Homework Notification Forms, Behavior Notes, Mid-Quarter Progress Reports, Report Cards and any other form that requires a parent signature.
+Whenever a parent signature is required on any form of teacher-parent communication, the student will have two days to return the signed communication (unless otherwise stated).
+This pertains to Purple Data Folders, Homework Notification Forms, Behavior Notes, Mid-Quarter Progress Reports, Report Cards, or any other parent signature form.
 If a student does not return the communication within two days, the student will move his/her number and earn related consequences.

 Grade Percentages

 Grades are weighted in 4th grade.
 Tests are 60% of your child’s grade and student work is 40% of your child’s grade.
-Student work will consist of class work and homework.
+Student work will consist of work completed in class and work completed at home.
+Grades will be updated in Skyward regularly.
+They will always be updated most recently by Friday afternoons.

 Grading Scale